 Using data to track candidates and refine the hiring process means that human resources is about to become far more efficient in making hiring decisions as well as tracking employee performance and staff needs.
 Until now the applicant tracking system has been clunky at best.
-With the advent of machine learning, the algorithms will allow the whole acquisition and placement process to become better at making decisions.
+With the advent of machine learning, the algorithms will allow the whole acquisition and placement process, including these applicant tracking systems, to become better at making decisions.

 The advent of this new technology does not require non-technical people to become technical either in order to do their jobs.
 It’s another tool being integrated into work.
 This point is vital to get for everyone who believes that technology will render them useless, or that AI will kill their jobs.
 Non-technical people can read the data and apply the tools to their work.
 While we will see the need for more data scientists across departments, recruiters with a penchant for data, analysis, critical thinking and emotional intelligence need not worry.
 Machine learning and algorithms are another tool we are adding to our toolbox that will be adapted to increase efficiency and improve overall performance.

 There is a misconception that machine learning will take away jobs; it won’t.
 We know that automation renders useless redundant work but machine learning creates new positions.
 Repetitive work will become obsolete while more technical roles are being added and non-technical people whose work requires interpersonal and critical thinking skills now have new tools that empower them to make better decisions.